 The SED’s and BUC’s have been read, modified and approved by the various Member States.
 After a transition phase, the first electronic exchanges of the EESSI system were tested by the countries that had volunteered.

 In June 2017, the European Commission declared that the EESSI system was fit for purpose in accordance with the decision of the Administrative Commission.
 Member States therefore had a period of 2 years for the actual implementation of EESSI at national level.
 The date for putting EESSI into production was set at 2 July 2019.
 However, given the amount of work generated by the new system, not all social security sectors in all Member States managed to be ready on time.
 For this reason, the transition period has been extended.
 However, exchanges are taking place and the majority of Member States are gradually entering the system.

 As far as our country is concerned, the information sent by a Member State and which transits through the European level, will go through a single entry point (Access Point): the BCSS (Crossroads Bank for Social Security).

 In order to connect to the Access Point, Belgian institutions can choose between three possibilities:

-It is important to note that in addition to the developments that will have to be made for the BUCs and SEDs in its sector, the institutions will also have to analyze the horizontal BUCs and SEDs, i.e. those used by all sectors among themselves.
+It is important to note that in addition to the developments that have been made for the BUCs and SEDs in its sector, the institutions have also analysed the horizontal BUCs and SEDs, i.e. those used by all sectors among themselves.